nathros/lto-manager/README.md

 </details>-->

-3. Compiled Jar will be named `lto-manager-all.jar` in `build/libs`
+3. Compiled Jar will be named `openltom-VERSION.jar` in directory `build`
+   Note: VERSION will be `Dev-Build` for untagged commit

 ## Usage